Saurabh-Mudgal/Insta-Clone/README.md

 ## 📱 Usage

-To Start expo all you have to do is run this line
+To Start expo, run this line:
 ```sh
 expo start
 ```